 If you’re stuck in the employee mindset, you’re likely only focused on doing your job and meeting your employer’s expectations.
 But if you can shift your thinking to an entrepreneurial mindset, you’ll start to see possibilities for new businesses and ways to create value.

-While you can learn basic business & entrepreneurship essentials in this free entrepreneur course, you can’t just go from thinking like an employee one day to having the mindset of a successful entrepreneur the next.
+While you can learn basic business & entrepreneurship essentials with free entrepreneur courses, you can’t just go from thinking like an employee one day to having the mindset of a successful entrepreneur the next.

 There’s a significant difference between the mindset of entrepreneurs and employees, so cultivating entrepreneurial traits and mindset is not an easy thing.